×

 Diagnosis is done by taking a medical history, evaluating symptoms, and sometimes through tests at a sleep clinic.

-One of the tests used is a called a nocturnal polysomnography.
+One of the tests used is called a nocturnal polysomnography.
 During the test, a person is attached to machines and monitors that will monitor lung activity, brain functions, breathing patterns, and bodily movements.

 If you are not comfortable with this, they also make at-home tests.
 These are more simplified and your doctor will send you home with needed supplies.
-Much like the above test, this one measures your heartrate, oxygen levels, and breathing patterns.
+Much like the above test, this one measures your heart rate, oxygen levels, and breathing patterns.

 Once the testing sessions are complete, your doctor will analyze your results.
 If the results are inconclusive or are not as they should be, more testing may be done.